-SUPPORT.
-Table 5 presents the average revenue in the early rounds (1-5) and over all thirty rounds for each session in each treatment.
+Support: Table 5 presents the average revenue in the early rounds (1-5) and over all 30 rounds for each session in each treatment.
 The last two columns report the alternative hypotheses and results of the one-tailed permutation tests for the effects of auction mechanisms and information conditions.

 Result 4 is consistent with theory.
-The Revenue Equivalence Theorem states that, without ambiguity and with risk neutrality, FPA and SPA generate the same expected revenue.
-With risk aversion, bidders bid more in the FPA but not in the SPA; therefore, we obtain the usual result that FPA generates more revenue than the SPA.
-This results also holds when ambiguity is introduced.
+The Revenue Equivalence Theorem states that, without ambiguity and with risk neutrality, first and second price auctions generate the same expected revenue.
+With risk aversion, bidders bid more in the first price auction but not in the second price